 Thursday 25 September, 6:30 – 8:00pm

 ‘The more you try to be interested in other people, the more you find out about yourself.’

 Editor, critic and longtime friend Mark MacLeod joins author Debra Adelaide (The Household Guide to Dying), literary critic Susan Sheridan, and author Felicity Castagna (Small Indiscretions) to celebrate Thea Astley and her work.
-As is appropriate the event will start with a reading of Thea’s work.

 This event will be held on Saturday 23 August, 2014 at the Metcalfe Auditorium in the Macquarie Street Building of the State Library.
 It will run from 2.00 PM to 3.15 PM.